California Republic: Bear Flag

 The most notable legacy of the "California Republic" was the adoption of its flag as the basis of the modern state Flag of California.
 The flag has a star, a grizzly bear, and a red stripe with the words "California Republic".
 The Bear Flag Monument on the Sonoma Plaza, site of the raising of the original Bear Flag, is marked by a California Historical Landmark #7.

-The design and creation of the original Bear Flag used in the Bear Flag Revolt is often credited to Peter Storm.[Flags of the World, "Storm Bear Flag, California"] The flags were made about one week before the storming of Sonoma, when William Todd and his companions claim to have made theirs, apparently based on Mr. Storm's first flags.
+The design and creation of the original Bear Flag used in the Bear Flag Revolt is often credited to Peter Storm.
+The flags were made about one week before the storming of Sonoma, when William Todd and his companions claim to have made theirs, apparently based on Mr. Storm's first flags.

 In 1878, at the request of the Los Angeles Evening Express, William L. Todd (1818–1879) wrote an account of the Bear Flag used at the storming of Sonoma, perhaps the first to be raised.
 Soon after, his implementation became the basis for the first official State flag.
 Todd acknowledged the contributions of other Osos to the flag, including Granville P. Swift, Peter Storm, and Henry L. Ford in an 1878 newspaper article.
 Todd painted the flag on domestic cotton cloth, roughly a yard and a half in length.
 It featured a red star based on the California Lone Star Flag that was flown during California's 1836 revolt led by Juan Alvarado and Isaac Graham.
 The flag also featured an image of a grizzly bear statant (standing), as opposed to the original flag, which showed it salient (leaping) or rampant (rearing up).
 The modern flag shows the bear passant (walking).